|Last Quarterly Update:||11/18/2013|

 Demand is driven by the occupancy rates of commercial real estate: large buildings require parking spaces for commuters, customers, and related area industry.
 The profitability of individual companies depends on operational efficiency and customer service.
 Large companies have advantages in relationships with large property managers and owners, and economies of scale in operating efficiency.
 Small companies can compete effectively by catering to customer needs and operating a desirable location.
-The industry is labor-intensive: average annual revenue per employee is about $72,000.

 PRODUCTS, OPERATIONS & TECHNOLOGY